North Bend girls swim to win in invitational

 The exception was the meet-closing 400 freestyle relay, where Grants Pass rallied from behind on the anchor leg to edge the Bulldogs, with the Cavemen finishing in 3:29.78 and North Bend’s squad of Wood, Holt, Hoefs and Macalino finishing in 3:30.50.

-Jacob Nelson anchored the winning relay after earlier finishing second with outstanding times in both the 50 and 100 freestyle races.
+Jacob Nelson anchored the winning relay for Grants Pass after earlier finishing second with outstanding times in both the 50 and 100 freestyle races.

 In the 50, Roseburg’s Logan Todd finished in 22.49 and Nelson in 22.64.
 In the 100, it was Ashland’s Chris Frownfelter finishing in 49.85 and Nelson in 49.94.